hardikkkraut/sales-forecast-streamlit/README.md

-# sales-forecast-streamlit
+# Sales Forecast Streamlit App

-A machine learning project that predicts future sales using past data.
-Includes data preprocessing, feature engineering (lags, rolling averages), Ridge regression modeling, evaluation against a naive baseline, and an optional Streamlit app for interactive forecasts.
-Portfolio-ready with visuals, metrics, and clean documentation.
+A project to predict future sales using past data with feature engineering and Ridge regression.
+Optional Streamlit app included.